-To the maximum extent possible, the district will ensure that students with disabilities are allowed to participate with nondisabled peers during nonacademic services such as extracurricular activities, meals and recess.
-Supplementary aids and services will be provided by the district if necessary and appropriate as determined by the child's IEP team.
+To the maximum extent possible, the cooperative will ensure that students with disabilities are allowed to participate with nondisabled peers during nonacademic services such as extracurricular activities, meals and recess.
+Supplementary aids and services will be provided by the member district and/or cooperative if necessary and appropriate as determined by the child's IEP team.